lucasdietrich/AVRTOS/readme.md

   c0:	cd bf       	out	0x3d, r28	; set SPL
   c2:	de bf       	out	0x3e, r29	; set SPH
 ```

+- In order to have a reliable uptime value, interrupts should be enabled in all threads.
+  - Disabling interrupt for too long, breaks the uptime accuracy.

 ## Debugging